By Brian Tucker

 Below band members Tommy Maher and Jesse Iaquinto discuss some of their songs, recording their recent album Life Between the Lines at East Tennessee University, and covering Paul Simon.

-Are two shows atypical for the band and will you work different sets, or approach them differently, that day?
+Are two shows atypical for the band and will you work different sets that day?

 Tommy: It’s rare we play two shows in one day, but it happens from time to time.
 One advantage we have, because the band has all acoustic instruments, is that we can cater to different venues and crowds based on the vibe we get.
 If it’s real rowdy and rocking we can plug in and get funky with our pedals and get the crowd dancing, but if it’s a listening crowd we can do the old-school single mic setup and still put on an entertaining and high energy show.